Emphasis: Audio Production

 Melissa Camacho, Ph.D. has a deep interest in TV and international relations.
-She earned several degrees in Government and International Affairs, and has worked for the U.N., the U.S. House of Representatives, and CNN.
-Dr. Camacho witll be on sabbatical for the Fall 2017 semester.
+She earned several degrees in Government and International Affairs and has worked for the U.N., the U.S. House of Representatives, and CNN.

 Jiyoung Cha, Ph.D. develops and teaches courses on media management/economics, new media systems, research methods, and media entrepreneurship.